 Consistently weak data (now even some US indications) reinforced by weak serial OECD Composite Leading Indicators along with concerns over the US-China trade talks had also encouraged GOVVIES to push up again.
-That has recently also exhibited the volatility at times which seemed to be missing on the previous US EQUITIES selloffs, even if the recent US EQUITIES extended rally was indeed on more of a 'bad news is good news'
+That has recently also exhibited the volatility at times which seemed to be missing on the previous US EQUITIES selloffs.